peeweep/supersm/README.md

 1. Don't need `--no-folding` anymore.
     Only symlink files, not folder.
 2. Don't need `--adopt`anymore.
-    If target already exist file, we will force delete it.
+    If symlink's path already exist file, we will force delete it.

 OPTIONS: